 Once you have identified your native talent (or one of them) is when things get really exciting.
 Because you have found the thing that – if you invest the majority of your energy into it – will make everything else you have to do easier or unnecessary.

 Think about it.
-Spiderman’s superpower was crawling up tall buildings with arachnid-like agility.
-By concentrating on this ability, he saved himself a lot of running, walking, time in cabs, and other ways of getting around.
+One of Spider-Man’s superpowers is crawling up tall buildings with arachnid-like agility.
+By concentrating on this ability, he saves himself a lot of running, walking, time in cabs, and other ways of getting around.

 To use my own personal example, once I realized that my native talent is executing on an idea, I used that skill to make plans to strengthen my skills or knowledge in areas of weakness.
 For instance, learning the ins and outs of small business financing hasn’t come easily to me.
 So I used my native talent to put together a plan on how to educate myself in this area.
 It has proved incredibly impactful.